 Wifi – most business-style hotels offer free wifi.
 You may also benefit from hundreds of thousands of free wifi spots throughout the country.
 Japan connected-Free Wifi and Travel Japan Wi-fi are among the largest providers.
 Both require an initial registration for free.

 Pocket wifi (mobile router) – a convenient option that allows you to connect more devices.
-The mobile router is rented from a provider for a certain amount of days and then returned, a pick-up and return at the airport is possible.
-Good options include booking from Ninja WiFi, Vision Global WiFi (direct providers), Govoyagin or Klook.
+The mobile router is rented from a provider for a certain amount of days and then returned, a pick-up and return at the airport or the hotel is possible.
+Good options include booking from Japan Experience or Ninja WiFi.

 Have you already visited Japan?
-What was your favorite experience there?
+What was your favourite experience there?
 If you’re just planning your trip, what are you looking forward to the most? 😊